 - Some elements of the interface (e.g. images and buttons) do not have descriptive alternative text.

-- Some screen reader users may find it difficult to use forms, as labels, grouping and validation need to be improved.
+- Some users may find it difficult to use form elements as labels, grouping and validation need to be improved.

-- Some custom controls may not appear to have accessible information when accessed with assistive technologies.
+- Some custom controls may not have accessible information when accessed with assistive technologies.

 - Some content that is presented automatically may not be noticed when using assistive technologies.

 - Some buttons may be difficult to distinguish from unselected buttons for people with color deficiencies.